trananh91/Domain-Specific-Llama-SFT-for-Generative-AI-Q-A/README.md

 The core objective of this initiative is to demonstrate the effectiveness of Supervised Fine-Tuning (SFT) on a Llama model to create a highly specialized Q&A system within the domain of generative AI sub-topics.

 The AWS ASEAN LLM League competition centers around fine-tuning models with AWS services.
 For my project, however, I'm exploring and utilizing [Nebius AI Studio](https://studio.nebius.ai/) for this purpose.
-This project also includes a Jupyter Notebook leveraging [Unsloth AI](https://unsloth.ai/) for model fine-tuning.
+This project also includes another approach leveraging [Unsloth AI](https://unsloth.ai/) for efficient model fine-tuning.

 ---

 ## Project Structure & Workflow